PiispaH/Minesweeper-Solver/README.md

 ```
 pip install .
 ```
-to install the dependencies.
+with a fresh virtual environment to install the dependencies.
 Also follow [these](https://pytorch.org/get-started/locally/) instructions to install pytorch.

 Run the command
 ```